‘Ghost In The Shell’ After-Credits Scene: Will There Be A Glimpse Of A Sequel?

 Those who see Ghost in the Shell this weekend will want to know if there’s an after-credits scene that could give a glimpse of a sequel to the popular sci-fi series.

 For moviegoers who never bothered to wait until the very end, the after-credits scene is one that plays after all the credits have rolled and the movie is largely over.
-These scenes are generally just a one minute or less, and offer a glimpse of a new plotline that will be introduced in a coming installation or wrap up an unresolved piece from the movie itself.
+These scenes are generally just a one minute or less, and they offer a glimpse of a new plotline that will be introduced in a coming installation or wrap up an unresolved piece from the movie itself.

-These after-credits scenes are common in action movies and something of a standard in superhero movies, and would appear to be a good fit for Ghost in the Shell.
+These after-credits scenes are common in action movies and something of a standard in superhero movies, and one would appear to be a good fit for Ghost in the Shell.
 The movie is the introduction to a popular graphic novel series, so there’s a good chance that a strong box office showing could lead to more Ghost in the Shell movies.

 In the movie, Scarlett Johansson plays Major, a human who survives a car wreck and is cyber-engineered to become the perfect soldier.
-Major is called on to stop a terrorism ring that has the ability to control people’s minds while also uncovering the circumstances surrounding her own mysterious crash.
+Major is called on to stop a terrorist ring that has the ability to control people’s minds while also uncovering the circumstances surrounding her own mysterious crash.

-It’s the kind of science-fiction movie ripe for an after-credits scene, one that wraps up a bit of the remaining mystery left when the credits start to roll.
+It’s the kind of science-fiction movie ripe for an after-credits scene; one that wraps up a bit of the remaining mystery left when the credits start to roll.

 So, is there an after-credits scene in Ghost in the Shell?